Floating Share Widget

 Credit card swipe fees average around 2 percent but can be as much as 4 percent for some premium rewards cards, and vary according to a merchants’ card volume and other factors.
 Applied to millions of transactions each day, they total approximately $80 billion a year nationwide.

 Why it Matters to Retailers

-Many retailers have cited swipe fees as their second or third highest cost behind salaries and employee health benefits.
+Many retailers have cited swipe fees as their second or third highest cost behind wages and employee health benefits.
 With retail industry profits averaging only about 2 percent, there is no room for retailers to absorb the expense, so swipe fees are passed on to customers in the form of higher prices.
-In addition, card industry contracts and practices have required that merchandise be priced at the credit card price—including the swipe fees—and have made it difficult to either show the fees to customers or to offer a cash discount.
-By NRF estimates, swipe fees cost the average U.S. household about $400 a year and hurt retail sales because consumers buy less when prices go up.
+In addition, card industry contracts and practices long required that merchandise be priced at the credit card price – including the swipe fees – and made it difficult to either show the fees to customers or to offer a cash discount.
+By NRF estimates, swipe fees cost the average U.S. household hundreds of dollars a year in higher prices and hurt retail sales because consumers buy less when prices go up.